alexjvr1/TopoPlot/README.md

 ### Shape file for map mask: '--mask country'
 To extract the part of the map that is of interest, TopoMap makes use either of a set of coordinates (see below), or a polygon in the shape of the country of interest.

 Natural Earth Data provides one such source of shape files for countries.
 Different versions of these (varying by how borders are defined) can be downloaded [here](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/).
-Countries are coded with standard [ISO](https://www.iso.org/obp/ui/#search) and FIPS codes.
+If using this shapefile, country names should be provided in full (e.g. "United Kingdom").
+A list of the available countries is provided with the shapefile in TopoMap/example_data.

 They can also be downloaded per country from the GADM [here](https://gadm.org/download_country.html), but these files are MUCH larger.